 The Economist reports on a new exhibition, “Paint the Revolution: Mexican Modernism 1910-1950,” at the Philadelphia Museum of Art: In 1927 John Dos Passos, an American writer and artist, returned from a long stay in Mexico where he had been soaking up the vibrant cultural buy dostinex canada scene south of the border.
 Reporting on… Read more »

 Posts By: John

+The Call for Papers deadline has been extended to January 30!
 The John Dos Passos Society invites papers for its second biennial conference, June 2-4, 2016, in Madrid, Spain.
 Any topic relative to Dos Passos is welcome.
-Please send an abstract of 250-300 http://www.besttramadolonlinestore.com words and a brief CV to email@example.com by January 15th, 2016.
-Make note of any A/V requests in your abstract.
-The conference… Read more »
+Please send an abstract of 250-300 words and a brief CV to email@example.com by January 30th.
+Make note… Read more »

 In 2013, musician David Bowie posted his list of 100 favorite books.
 He included The 42nd Parallel on the list!

 With a heavy heart, I relate the passing of Maria do Carmo da Cunha Santos, founder of the Centro Cultural John Dos Passos in Madeira.
 I was working on a political campaign and I missed it, but the rest of my family attended the grand opening of the Centro in 2004.
 My talented sister Lara… Read more »

 My favorite news story all week: “The Provincetown Bean is actually from Spain.
 John Dos Passos, the author, picked up the seed when he was fighting in the Spanish Civil War and brought the seed to Provincetown where the beans are still grown, although Ford has been unable to corral them for the seed library.”… Read more »